Self-determination: Europe, Asia and Africa

 In Asia, Japan became a rising power and gained more respect from Western powers after its victory in the Russo-Japanese War.
 Japan joined the Allied Powers in World War I and attacked German colonial possessions in the Far East, adding former German possessions to its own empire.
 In the 1930s, Japan gained significant influence in Inner Mongolia and Manchuria after it invaded Manchuria.
 It established Manchukuo, a puppet state in Manchuria and eastern Inner Mongolia.
-This was essentially the model Japan followed as it invaded other areas in Asia and established the Greater East Asia Co-Prosperity Sphere.
+This was essentially the model that Japan followed as it invaded other areas in Asia and established the Greater East Asia Co-Prosperity Sphere.
 Japan went to considerable trouble to argue that Manchukuo was justified by the principle of self-determination, claiming that people of Manchuria wanted to break away from China and asked the Kwantung Army to intervene on their behalf.
-However, the Lytton commission which had been appointed by the League of Nations to decide if Japan had committed aggression or not, stated the majority of people in Manchuria who were Han Chinese who did not wish to leave China.
+However, the Lytton commission, which had been appointed by the League of Nations to decide if Japan had committed aggression or not, stated that the majority of people in Manchuria who were Han Chinese who did not wish to leave China.

 In 1912, the Republic of China officially succeeded the Qing Dynasty, while Outer Mongolia, Tibet and Tuva proclaimed their independence.
 Independence was not accepted by the government of China.
-By the Treaty of Kyakhta (1915) Outer Mongolia recognized China's sovereignty.
+By the Treaty of Kyakhta (1915), Outer Mongolia recognized China's sovereignty.
 However, the Soviet threat of seizing parts of Inner Mongolia induced China to recognize Outer Mongolia's independence, provided that a referendum was held.
-The referendum took place on October 20, 1945, with (according to official numbers) 100% of the electorate voting for independence.
+The referendum took place on October 20, 1945, with—according to official numbers—100% of the electorate voting for independence.

 Many of East Asia's current disputes to sovereignty and self-determination stem from unresolved disputes from World War II.
 After its fall, the Empire of Japan renounced control over many of its former possessions including Korea, Sakhalin Island, and Taiwan.
 In none of these areas were the opinions of affected people consulted, or given significant priority.
-Korea was specifically granted independence but the receiver of various other areas was not stated in the Treaty of San Francisco, giving Taiwan de facto independence although its political status continues to be ambiguous.
+Korea was specifically granted independence, but the receiver of various other areas was not stated in the Treaty of San Francisco, giving Taiwan de facto independence, although its political status continues to be ambiguous.

 The Cold War world

 The UN Charter and resolutions

-In 1941 Allies of World War II declared the Atlantic Charter and accepted the principle of self-determination.
-In January 1942 twenty-six states signed the Declaration by United Nations, which accepted those principles.
+In 1941, Allies of World War II declared the Atlantic Charter and accepted the principle of self-determination.
+In January 1942, twenty-six states signed the Declaration by United Nations, which accepted those principles.
 The ratification of the United Nations Charter in 1945 at the end of World War II placed the right of self-determination into the framework of international law and diplomacy.